-Reporting No. 1991 EIR 1991 EIR Environmental Project (1970-1984) 1991 EIR E/M Project (1985-present) Revegetation Project 1997 MOU Table 3.3 LADWP MITIGATION A Complete Ongoing as Necessary/Required Implemented and Ongoing Fully Implemented but not meeting goals Not fully implemented Re Project Title Impact (Where Relevant) Measure/Provision Progress to Date Stati ıs 38 x x Laws Area Revegetation Project (LAWS118) (140 acres; EIR Impact 10-18) 10-18: Significant adverse vegetation decrease and change have occurred in the Laws area due to a combination of factors, including abandoned agriculture, groundwater pumping, water spreading in wet years, livestock grazing, and drought.
+Reporting No. 1991 EIR t (1 1991 EIR E/M Project (1985-present) Revegetation Project Table 3.3 LADWP MITIGATION A AND MONITORING Complete Ongoing as Necessary/Required Implemented and Ongoing Fully Implemented but not meeting goals Not fully implemented Rep Project Title Impact (Where Relevant) Measure/Provision Progress to Date Stat us 38 x x Laws Area Revegetation Project (LAWS118) (140 acres; EIR Impact 10-18) 10-18: Significant adverse vegetation decrease and change have occurred in the Laws area due to a combination of factors, including abandoned agriculture, groundwater pumping, water spreading in wet years, livestock grazing, and drought.
 Approximately 140 acres will be revegetated within the Laws area, which has lost all or part of its vegetation cover due to increased groundwater pumping or to abandonment of irrigation operations to supply the second aqueduct.
 The site was fenced to reduce disturbance in 1998.
 Permanent transects were established in 1999.
 Dryland revegetation studies examining various planting and watering techniques were conducted in a portion of LAWS 118 by environmental consulting firms SAIC and MWH in 2003 and 2004.
 In 2004, the above ground drip irrigation system was expanded and seed was planted at all emitters.
 The above-ground irrigation system was moved to a new area in 2005 and seed was planted at the new emitters at that time.
 In 2005, MWH conducted a soil microbial study at the site.
 In Spring 2011, 18 acres were seeded with locally collected seeds.
 In 2012, a buried drip system was installed at this site over approximately 30 acres.
 In the fall of 2018, approximately 11,000 plants were planted within the 30 acres of drip irrigation.
 New fencing was installed in 2013 on the west side of the project area along the new boundary with the Cashbaugh Lease established in the Laws Type E transfer.
 Approximately 46 acres was drill seeded during Winter 2015/2016.
 In the summer of 2020, buried drip irrigation was expanded to the west to include a barren area adjacent to Laws Poleta Road.
 Approximately 17,000 plants were planted in this section in the fall of 2021.
-Permanent vegetation transects were first read in 1999.
-In 2023 the cover value was 27.9% with a composition of 19 native perennial species, meeting both the cover and composition goals (11.5% cover with 11 native perennial species).
-LADWP's data indicates that compliance criteria have been met.
-Discussions are underway with Inyo County to confirm these findings.
 X1 39 x x Laws Historical Museum Pasturelands (21+15 acres; EIR Impact 10- 18, EIR Table 5-3) Significant adverse vegetation decrease and change have occurred in the Laws area due to a combination of factors, including abandoned agriculture, groundwater pumping, water spreading in wet years, livestock grazing, and drought.
 In the mid-1980s, LADWP and the County implemented the Laws-Poleta Pasture Land, Laws Museum, and McNally Ponds enhancement/mitigation projects in the Laws area totaling approximately 541 acres of pasture land.
 This project was implemented as an LADWP Enhancement/Mitigation Project in 1990.
-This project provides a regular water supply to improve the native vegetation on a 21-acre parcel, establish irrigated pasture on 15 acres and establish windbreak trees, all adjacent to the museum.
+This project provides a regular water supply to improve the native vegetation on a 21- acre parcel, establish irrigated pasture on 15 acres and establish windbreak trees, all adjacent to the museum.
 Water continues to be provided annually to this project for irrigation.
 Project is implemented and ongoing. x